autocrypt/autocrypt/doc/level1.rst

 see the attribute at all) should interpret the value as ``nopreference``.

 The ``keydata`` attribute is mandatory and contains the key data for the specified ``addr`` recipient address.
-The value of the ``keydata`` attribute is a Base64 representation of the public key material.
-This is a simple ascii-armored key format without a checksum (which would then be Radix64) and without pgp message markers (``---BEGIN...`` etc.).
+The value of the ``keydata`` attribute is a Base64 representation of the binary :rfc:`OpenPGP "Transferable Public Key"<4880#section-11.1>`.
 For ease of parsing, the ``keydata`` attribute MUST be the last attribute in the header.

-Additional attributes unspecified here are also possible before the ``keydata`` attribute.
+Additional attributes are also possible before the ``keydata`` attribute.
 If an attribute name starts with an underscore (``_``), it is a "non-critical" attribute.
 An attribute name without a leading underscore is a "critical" attribute.
-The MUA SHOULD ignore any unsupported non-critical attribute and continue parsing the rest of the header as though the attribute does not exist, but MUST treat the entire header as invalid if it encounters a "critical" attribute it doesn't support.
+The MUA SHOULD ignore any unsupported non-critical attribute and continue parsing the rest of the header as though the attribute does not exist, but MUST treat the entire Autocrypt header as invalid if it encounters a "critical" attribute it doesn't support.

 OpenPGP Based key data
 ~~~~~~~~~~~~~~~~~~~~~~

-For maximum interoperability, a certificate sent by an
-Autocrypt-enabled Level 1 MUA MUST consist of an :rfc:`OpenPGP
+The ``keydata`` sent by an Autocrypt-enabled Level 1 MUA MUST consist
+of an :rfc:`OpenPGP "Transferable Public Key"<4880#section-11.1>`
-"Transferable Public Key"<4880#section-11.1>`) containing exactly these five
+containing exactly these five OpenPGP packets:
-OpenPGP packets:

  - a signing-capable primary key
  - a user id